 Remember, keto is also a moderate protein diet, which means you should not consume the bulk of your calories from protein-rich foods.
 The body can take excess protein, break it down into amino acids, then convert them into sugars.
 Protein should be restricted to approximately 35% of the diet to avoid this.

 In addition to counting your macros on a keto diet, you’ll also need to count calories.
 Just like with any other diet, if you consume more calories than you burn in one day, you’ll gain weight instead of losing it, making it essential to keep an eye on how much you are eating on a daily basis (10).

 On the other hand, with intermittent fasting, it’s essential to plan your meals appropriately to avoid overeating or binging.
 When you withhold food from yourself, it may lead to undesirable behavior when it’s time to eat, causing you to consume more calories than you should or would in a normal setting.

 Additionally, choosing appropriate foods is essential.
 If you pick all high-calorie foods to eat when you break your fast, there’s the potential that you could eat more calories than you’ll burn in a day (7).

 The same principles apply when you are combining keto and intermittent fasting.
 You’ll need to adhere to all the keto diet rules while monitoring your caloric intake and preventing binging when not fasting.

 Keto vs intermittent fasting is a question many dieters ask when setting out on their weight loss journey.
-While both offer the benefits of ketosis, keto provides it on a much higher, more sustained level than intermittent fasting.
-However, combining the two plans has been shown to be an effective way to boost one’s entry into ketosis and help sustain it.
+While both offer the benefits of ketosis, keto provides it on a much more sustained level than intermittent fasting.
+However, combining the two plans is thought to be an effective way to boost one’s entry into ketosis and help sustain it.